1997 European Grand Prix: Warm-up

 A half an hour warm-up session took place on Sunday morning for teams to set-up their cars for the race later that day.
 A majority of the teams appeared to use the soft compound tyres except for Jordan who were using the harder tyre compound.
 Häkkinen lapped fastest with a time of 1:23.016 ahead of Berger in second position and Panis in third.
-The top ten was completed by Coulthard, Villeneuve, Herbert, Michael Schumacher, Frentzen, Nakano and Hill.
+The top ten was completed by Coulthard, Villeneuve, Herbert, Michael Schumacher, Frentzen, Nakano, and Hill.
 There were no incidents during the session.

 Race

 The race took place in the afternoon, starting at 14:00 CET (UTC+1), in dry and sunny weather.
 Villeneuve started the race in pole position, with Schumacher in second.
-Just a few moments before the start of the race, a blue liquid came out of Villeneuve's Williams.
-However, this did not influence his car during the race.
+Just a few moments before the start of the race, a blue liquid came out of Villeneuve's Williams; however, this did not influence his car during the race.
 Schumacher's getaway at the start was better than Villeneuve's and he had taken the lead by the time they reached the first corner.
 Schumacher led 40 of the first 47 laps of the race.
 Frentzen also got a better start than Villeneuve and overtook him for second position.
-Under the orders of the Williams team, on lap eight Frentzen let teammate Villeneuve past.
+Under the orders of the Williams team, Frentzen let teammate Villeneuve past on lap eight.
 On the 12th lap, Pedro Diniz's race ended early when he spun and stalled.
 Schumacher made his first pit-stop on lap 22 and Villeneuve made his first stop the following lap.
 Both retained their positions.
 During the first round of pitstops the McLarens swapped places with Coulthard leading Häkkinen and Frentzen dropped to fifth position behind both of them.
 The order of the leaders after the second round of pit stops on lap 43 and lap 44 remained the same but with Villeneuve closer to Schumacher.